Lorena591/EMI-Experimental-Temperature-Variations/README.md

 # EMI-Experimental-Temperature-Variations

  <div align="justify">EMI-Experimental-Temperature-Variations contains a set of data and information relating to researches involving Structural Integrity Monitoring (SHM) via Electromechanical Impedance (EMI) technique.
 The studies were carried out on a 6063-T5 aluminum alloy beam with PSI-5H4E piezoelectrics transducers (PTZs) from Piezo Systems attached to its surface.
 This benchmark presents the experimental methods used for the EMI technique.
-The experiments consist of collecting EMI signals for undamaged structural conditions under temperature variations considering the use of PZTs in symmetrical and asymmetrical configuration.
+The experiments consist of collecting EMI signals for undamaged structural conditions under temperature variations considering the use of PZTs in symmetrical and asymmetrical configuration, since the nature of the waves - longitudinal or flexural - generated in a structure by piezoelectric transducers depends directly on their physical arrangement.
+Symmetrical PZTs generate longitudinal and flexural waves separately, while asymmetrical PZTs produce both types of waves simultaneously.
 In addition, EMI signals were also measured for the PZT in the free condition, i.e. decoupled from the structure.
 The data set is valuable for validating SHM algorithms at different temperatures.

 ## Data Access